genderkit/genderkit/_resources/clinicians.md

 This information is no longer maintained on this site.

-You can find detailed information for clinicans on [the TransActual website](https://transactual.org.uk/healthcare-professionals/).
+You can find detailed information for clinicians on [the TransActual website](https://transactual.org.uk/healthcare-professionals/).